deeplanguageclass/deeplanguageclass.github.io/fundamentals.md

 What is language?
 Context-dependent, ambiguous, overloaded...
 word < sentence < document < corpus
 Anaphora, canonical forms, grammars, lemmata, Zipf's law...
+How many languages are there?
+Is English increasing or decreasing?

 ## Applications
 Brief history from ELIZA to Siri